Taste of Home / Facebook/The Pioneer Woman - Ree Drummond

 Then comes the hard-ish part.
 Since you can’t spread the remaining dough on the caramel layer, you’ll need to make a free-form dough square on a sheet of wax paper and transfer it to the pan of brownies.
 I recommend forming the square right before you top the brownies, otherwise it may stick to the wax paper.
 This happened to me, but it wasn’t a huge problem.
 I simply moved it over piece by piece.
 That second layer of brownie looked like chocolate icebergs floating on a sea of caramel.
 Wowza!

 The Big Reveal

 After 25 minutes, the brownies came out of the oven looking spectacular and smelling amazing.
 They were a little jiggly, but a toothpick came out clean, so I knew they were done.
 I was not looking forward to waiting for them to come to room temperature and then chill for a few hours in the fridge until they were set.
 But wait I did…and I’m glad because these puppies were well worth the wait!

 Cold brownie + gooey caramel = perfection.
 This is NOT for people who don’t have a sweet tooth.
 These are very sweet brownies, so be warned.
 I don’t know why Ree cut them into six extra-large pieces—I cut mine into 16, and friends said even those were a little too big.
 A little square is all you need to experience dessert bliss.

 The Unexpected Twist

 Not surprisingly, I LOVED Ree’s over-the-top brownies.
 But wait!
 I’ve had these before.
-Us Midwesterners call these Illinois Bars, so named because people bring them tailgating at U of I football games.
+Us Midwesterners call these Illini Bars, so named because people bring them tailgating at U of I football games.
 On her cooking show, Ree mentions that she received some “killer brownies” from a friend of hers, and this was a re-creation of the recipe.
 I bet she received a big ol’ batch of Illini Bars!